aleksanderbastek/todo/README.md

 ## Performance note:

 -   Visual Studio Code terminal may be slow on some older computers.
 If you want to make build and startup times faster - use your system terminal instead of VSCode integrated terminal.
 -   Sometimes docker does not want to download and extract all images (gets frozen) when using VSCode integrated terminal.
-If this happens, use your system terminal, it will install all necessary dependencies without any problem.
+If this happens, use your system terminal, it will install all the necessary dependencies without any problem.

 ## Setup and startup: